Bug report #17170

 |Operating System:||Easy fix?:||No|

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||25069|

 The "refactor fields" algorithm allows to create new fields based on an expression.

 While this works fine, when started as a separate algorithm from the processing toolbox, the same expressions fail, when edited the "refactor fields" parameters as part of a model.
 The expression builder always reports an expression that involves an attribute field as "invalid syntax" and thus the expression can't be applied.

 Somehow, when editing a model, some expression (layer) context is missing.
 In the expression builder, all fields of the chosen layer are missing.

 Allows algorithms which require the underlying layer scope

 to operate correctly when running in selected features only

-#4 Updated by Nyall Dawson almost 3 years ago
+#4 Updated by Nyall Dawson about 3 years ago

 This is quite tricky to fix, because inside the model designer algorithms which are part of the model do not have knowledge of the available fields which will be present in their inputs. i.e. all it usually knows is that the input will be some vector layer, not which one or what fields it will have.